 We place a portion of the Purchase Payments made under the Contract in a non-unitized separate account (the "Separate Account") that is not registered with the Securities and Exchange Commission.
 We established and maintain the Separate Account pursuant to the laws of our domiciliary state for the purpose of supporting our obligation to adjust the Indexed Strategy values based on the Daily Value Percentage or rise or fall of the Index.
 The assets of the Separate Account are held in our name on behalf of the Separate Account and legally belong to us.
 The assets in the Separate Account are not chargeable with liabilities arising out of any other business that we conduct.
 We may invest these assets in hedging instruments, including derivative contracts as well as other assets permitted under state law.
-To support our obligated to invest the assets of the Separate Account according to any particular plan except as we may be required to by state insurance laws.
-Regardless of your Strategy allocations, we do not intend to invest the assets of the Separate Account in the iShares MSCI EAFE exchange traded fund, the iShares U.S. Real Estate exchange traded fund, or the SPDR Gold Shares exchange traded fund.
+To support our obligations to adjust the Indexed Strategy values, we may move money between the Separate Account and our General Account.
+We are not obligated to invest the assets of the Separate Account according to any particular plan except as we may be required to by state insurance laws.
+Regardless of your Strategy allocations, we do not intend to invest the assets of the Separate Account in the iShares MSCI EAFE exchange traded fund or the SPDR Gold Shares exchange traded fund.
 We may or may not hold the hypothetical options described in this prospectus in the Separate Account.